South Korea Company Incorporation

 About 30 days of the date on which the object of investment has been paid in full.

-An application for foreign-invested company registration is filed after receiving the certificate of business registration issued by the jurisdictional tax office.
+An application for foreign-invested company formation is filed after receiving the certificate of business formation issued by the jurisdictional tax office.

 Required documents (one copy each)

-● Application form for registration of a foreign-invested enterprise (Refer to appendix)
+● Application form for formation of a foreign-invested enterprise (Refer to appendix)

-● Certified copy of corporate registration (original copy)
+● Certified copy of corporate formation (original copy)

 ● Copy of certificate of purchase/deposit of foreign currency